 - St Michael's Catholic College regularly reviews its staffing structure on an annual basis to meet the needs of both the sixth Form and years 7 to 11.
-It is heavily involved in capital funding for excellence. - Overstaffing to meet the needs of curriculum recovery and catch-up. - The increase of an additional class in years 7 to 10 continues to incur increased staffing costs and all teaching appointments include fully qualified teachers. - Throughout the year the Academy Trust provides extra support for all students at KS4 and 5 through after school study clubs, all day Saturday Schools and revision classes for every holiday. - The Academy Trust was awarded the Transforming in Principled Curriculum accreditation by SSAT in November 2020.
-This recognises the work the college has done to ensure the curriculum is broad, balanced and supports students to raise their potential.
-The trust is currently undertaking the accreditation process for the SSAT transforming in wellbeing award. - The Academy Trust has been judged outstanding twice, both in March 2011 and July 2013 and the inspectors thought the Academy Trust provided outstanding value for money. - To ensure our continued improvement the Academy organises external evaluation through an external School Improvement partner, by working in Partnership with Bonus Pastor and St Ursula's schools and participates and undertakes peer reviews through the London South Teaching School Hub.
+It is heavily involved in capital funding for excellence. - Overstaffing to meet the needs of curriculum recovery and catch-up. - The increase of an additional class in years 7 to 11 continues to incur increased staffing costs and all teaching appointments include fully qualified teachers. - Throughout the year the Academy Trust provides extra support for all students at KS4 and 5 through after school study clubs, all day Saturday Schools and revision classes for every holiday. - The Academy Trust was awarded the Transforming in Principled Curriculum accreditation by SSAT in November 2020 and Transforming in Staff Wellbeing in Autumn 2022.
+This recognises the work the college has done to ensure the curriculum is broad, balanced and supports students to raise their potential and to ensure there is a continued focus on workload and wellbeing. - The Academy Trust has been judged outstanding twice, both in March 2011 and July 2013 and the inspectors thought the Academy Trust provided outstanding value for money. - The Academy Trust was judged to be outstanding on all categories in the Diocesan Section 48 Inspection carried out in March 2023. - To ensure our continued improvement the Academy organises external evaluation through an external School